HOT LINKS:

 By Brian Yansky

 Want to write a novel?
 Don’t know where to start?
-Be The Dog has over a 100 mini-lessons on plot, character, setting, language, dialog, and has many strategies to begin and finish your novel.
+Be The Dog has over a 100 mini-lessons on plot, character, setting, language, dialogue, and has many strategies to begin and finish your novel.

 LINK: